Diving Into Levels of Endangerment

 ● Blue Whale

 ● Bluefin Tuna

-These fluffy looking guys are NOT to be confused with the manatee.
-They may look very similar, but they’re a completely different animal.
+These fluffy-looking guys are NOT to be confused with the manatee.
+They may look very similar, but they’re completely different animals.
 It’s obvious from the photo but these animals are as gentle and friendly as they’re large.
 They’re vegetarians, eating mostly seagrass.
 But, even still, adult Dugongs reach up to 1,000 lbs and they spend their whole lives in the ocean.

 Found off the coast of East Africa and all the way to Australia, they make their home in warm shallow waters.
 They’re also found in the Pacific, Indian Ocean, and the Red Sea, attracting lots of tourism to many coastal destinations.

 What is driving the decline in Dugong numbers?
 It’s the loss of habitat.
 Seagrass makes up their whole diet and is slowly degrading due to coastal industrialization— leading to water pollution.
 The lack of seagrass for them to eat affects their ability to breed and reproduce.

 Blue Whale (Endangered).

 The biggest animal to EVER have lived here on earth.
 Yes, even bigger than dinosaurs!
 These colossal mammals of the sea are incredible swimmers and have an appetite for some of the ocean’s smallest creatures: krill.

 To get a better understanding of how big blue whales are, the size of an adult whale’s heart is as big as a four passenger car.
 And their tongues alone weigh up to one fully grown elephant.
 They grow to the length of three school busses and weigh as much as 440,000 lbs, that’s the weight of 33 adult elephants combined!